bckasper/JS-Code-Quiz/README.md

 ## Screenshots
+# Screenshot of when the application is first opened
 ![Screenshot of when the application is first opened](Assets/Screenshots/Main_page.png)

+# Screenshot of the quiz in process
 ![Screenshot of the quiz in process](Assets/Screenshots/Quiz_Screenshot.png)

+# Screenshot of the final score page after the quiz is complete
 ![Screenshot of the final score page after the quiz is complete](Assets/Screenshots/Final_Score_page.png)

+# Screenshot of the scores page after the user submits their score/intials
 ![Screenshot of the scores page after the user submits their score/intials](Assets/Screenshots/High_Scores_Page.png)